 Friday Island 'Kazu Pearls' pearl farm

-Thursday Island: taxi tour, pub lunch, free time
+Thursday Island: taxi tour, free time

 Horn Island: Heritage Museum (WWII history and Torres Strait artwork and artefacts)